FocusSteps to follow for planning lessons and structuring curricula

 - Teaching is … leading, guiding, directing, facilitating

 SynopsisBackward Design is a three-stage model of preparing to teach a topic.
-Step 1 (Goals) involves identifying the desired results; Step 2 (Assessments) is about determining what sorts of results will constitute evidence the aims have been met; Step 3 (Planning) is about selecting and sequencing activities to attain the desired goals.
+Step 1 (Goals) involves identifying the desired results, based on studies of employment requirements and information from subject matter specialists; Step 2 (Assessments) is about determining what sorts of results will constitute evidence the aims have been met; Step 3 (Planning) is about selecting, sequencing, and structuring activities to attain the desired goals.

 CommentaryProponents of Backward Design assert that it is distinct from tradition curriculum planning, but it is in fact a fairly accurate reflection of what happens in most modern schooling systems.
 (The distinction perhaps applied in the 1940s, when the model was proposed.)